 It is a seductive call.
 Supremacy always is.

-All of that is hard work.
-But it is the work of building relationships, of learning to respect each other, even when our experiences differ.
+But all this hard work is the work of building relationships, of learning to respect each other, even when our experiences differ.
 It is the work of love and dignity.
 It is the work of laying down the defenses we take up when we feel something raw and open inside ourselves.
 It is the work of accountability to the people in our lives, the work of helping to heal one another even when we haven’t fully healed ourselves.
-It is relentless, unending, crucial and human.
+It is relentless, unending, crucial, and human.